-Breed: Various semi-feral / farm catsAge (Years): VariousSex: FemalesGood With Children?
-NoGood With Cats?
-See description belowTemperament: See description belowNeutered: YesVaccinated: YesMicrochipped: Yes
+Breed: Various semi-feral / farm catsAge (Years): VariousSex: FemalesDestructive: See description belowGood with cats: See description belowTo live with older children?
+NoNeutered: YesVaccinated: YesMicrochipped: Yes

 We have several cats that came into us as nervous/shy stray cats that have shown semi-feral/feral farm cat traits.
 We feel they would benefit rehoming as outside cats with a barn, stable or outhouse type sleeping quarter and once settled would be allowed to roam freely returning to their sleeping quarters for shelter and food.
 These cats will most likely be good hunters and would be happy being allowed to do their own thing around the property, returning to sleep in the area they settled in originally.